-A communication packet is a single SQL statement sent to the MySQL server, a single row that is sent to the client, or a binary log event sent from a master replication server to a slave.
+A communication packet is a single SQL statement sent to the MySQL server, a single row that is sent to the client, or a binary log event sent from a source replication server to a replica.

 The largest possible packet that can be transmitted to or from a MySQL 8.0 server or client is 1GB.